google/WebFundamentals/src/content/en/fundamentals/security/credential-management/store-credentials.md

       </td>
       <td>
         <code>string</code><br>
-        User identifer when invoking the identity provider specific authentication flow, typically as a value for <code>login_hint</code>
+        User identifier when invoking the identity provider specific authentication flow, typically as a value for <code>login_hint</code>
         in OAuth.
       </td>